ssbeefeater/axios-request/readme.md

 # axios-request

-An Axios handler for making requests with polling, lock and cancel support.
+An [axios](https://github.com/axios/axios) handler for making requests with polling, lock and cancel support.

 ---